Ahnentafel Chart

 24.

-Thomas Harrison (1830 - ?).
+Thomas Harrison (1830 - 1887).
 My mother's father's father's father.
-Born in England.
+Born Feb 15, 1830 in Hyde, Stockport, Cheshire, England.
 His first two children were born in Rhode Island (1855 and 1857); the family apparently moved to Massachusetts before 1859 when his third child was born.
 By age 40, he was working in a cotton mill at Lawrence, Massachusetts.
-He and Harriet (probably his second wife) had six children: Mary A., David, Hattie, Charles, Henry (my great-grandfather), and Lizzy.
+He and Harriet had eight children: Mary A., David, Hattie, James (died age 3), Charles, Henry Thomas (my great-grandfather), and Lizzy, and Frederick Thomas.
 At ages 15 and 13, his two oldest children were already working as a silk weaver and a winder; Henry eventually became a loom operator.
+Died April 7, 1887 in Lawrence Massachusetts.

 25.